Rowan Ramsey, since 2007.

 The redistribution before the 1993 had expanded Grey to include rural areas to the west of Port Pirie and Port Augusta, after the seat had been limited to the immediate coastal strip for decades.
 This improved the position of the Liberal Party, and Barry Wakelin won the seat off the ALP at the 1993 election.

 Wakelin held the seat until 2007, when he retired and was succeeded by Rowan Ramsey.
-Ramsey has been re-elected four times.
+Ramsey was re-elected in 2010.

 Booths have been divided into eight areas.
 There are four major towns in the electorate: Whyalla, Port Lincoln, Port Pirie and Port Augusta.
 Polling places in these towns have been grouped together.